 Gartner reported in 2017 that 85% of data initiatives failed, but with 99% of respondents in Big Data organisations investing in data analytics, Big Data and AI, and 96% receiving measurable value from these initiatives, why are so many data initiatives failing?

-Last year, NewVantage Partners reported that only a third of organisations have successfully made a shift towards a data-driven culture, leaving the remaining two thirds to suffer from the symptoms of low data maturity.
+NewVantage Partners reported that only a quarter of organisations have successfully made a shift towards a data-driven culture, leaving the remaining three quarters to suffer from the symptoms of low data maturity.

 As discussed in a previous post, low data maturity is often associated with a lack of trust in and a limited use of data: this toxic mix inevitably leads to a competitive disadvantage.

 In contrast, high levels of data maturity come hand-in-hand with informed decision making, trust and transparency, and ultimately, long-term success.

 However, climbing the data maturity ladder is no longer about leading the pack, but rather, surviving in an increasingly data-driven world.
 But for organisations to become data mature, they must have an effective data strategy that is integrated within the culture.

 Put simply, data strategy is the approach that an organisation takes to manage and use its data to create a sustainable competitive advantage and support its goals.
 A good data strategy, therefore, leverages an organisation’s digital assets and ensures data initiatives are focused.

 Only with an effective data strategy, can an organisation climb the data maturity ladder and reap the rewards of digital transformation.
 And yet, despite unanimously agreeing that data strategies are a top priority, only 30% of CDOs have data strategies in-place at their organisation.

 Here, may lie the answer for avoiding low data maturity and the disturbingly high rate of failing data initiatives.